News & Announcements

 While our app is under review for the Slack app directory, you may run into permissions limitations depending on your admins’ Slack configuration.
-Learn how to resolve these in the Netlify official Slack app docs.
+Learn how to resolve these in the Netlify app for Slack docs.
 Of course, always check with your administrators before installing any application to your Slack workspace.

 Subscribing to notifications

 You can subscribe to Netlify notifications in any public or private channel, so long as the channel is not shared with another Slack workspace.
 There are two ways to manage your subscriptions: